forcedotcom/salesforcedx-vscode/docs/articles/user-guide/source-format.md

 Follow these steps to convert the project from metadata to source format, without losing the Git history:

 1. Create a temporary SFDX project outside of the Git repo.
+This temporary project has the structure and a configuration file as required by a Salesforce project.

    `$ sfdx force:project:create -n tempproj`